Porsha Williams And Kandi Burruss Celebrate Shamea Morton’s Birthday

-While they almost came to blows on The Real Housewives of Atlanta season 9 reunion show, it seems that Porsha Williams and Kandi Burruss were able to set aside their differences for at least one night in order to celebrate the birthday of their mutual friend, Shamea Morton.
-On Saturday night, Shamea, whom viewers saw during the season warn Porsha to not trust Phaedra Parks and then, on the reunion show, lash out at Phaedra for saying that she had a sexual relationship with both Kandi and Todd Tucker, had a big birthday bash in a club in celebration of her 35th birthday.
+While they almost came to blows on The Real Housewives of Atlanta Season 9 reunion show, it seems that Porsha Williams and Kandi Burruss were able to set aside their differences for at least one night in order to celebrate the birthday of their mutual friend, Shamea Morton.
+On Saturday night, Shamea, whom viewers saw during the season warn Porsha to not trust Phaedra Parks and then, on the reunion show, lash out at Phaedra for saying that she had a sexual relationship with both Kandi and Todd Tucker, had a big birthday bash in a club to celebrate her 35th birthday.

 Porsha posted a photo of herself with Shamea at the club.